JanLunge/dotfiles/README.md

 ## WIP
 - there is a DISPLAY menu in polybar that is a simple menu with `xmenu` for toggling screens or the compositor on and off
+- Many of my config settings are hardcoded specific to my setup so i can recommend to just copy what you like and adjust it to your needs

 ## Snippets
   `ln -s ~/dotfiles/.zshrc ~/.zshrc` for linking dotfiles to the right place